 We spent countless hours researching the specifications on these products, sorting through user reviews and experiences, and comparing different manufacturer's claims to first determine which boards good enough to make the cut for our review, and then to determine a grueling series of challenges to crown the winners.
 We broke our test into six different weighted metrics that encompassed the most important aspects of these products and pushed them to the limit.

-While your first impression of these products may be that they exist only as a novelty item for rich kids, these boards can actually be a great tool for the daily commuter, or for the pro skateboarder.
+While your first impression of these products may be that they exist only as a novelty item, these boards can actually be a great tool for the daily commuter, or for the pro skateboarder.
 It's hard to argue with the ability to easily and quickly activate brakes or to zoom up a hill with ease.
 These products as a whole are quickly becoming more and more affordable, making them accessible to a wide variety of users.

 We always recommend that everyone wears the proper protective equipment, whether they are a new rider or an experienced one, and check local rules and regulations regarding the use of these products before they go ride — no one wants an injury, ticket, or citation!